Storefronts

 When do I need a permit from LPC?

-Any change to the exterior of a storefront requires a permit, but there are emergency repairs you can do without a permit.
+Any change to the exterior of a storefront requires a permit, but there are certain emergency repairs you can do without a permit.
 See our Fact Sheet on Emergency Repairs here for more information.

 The most common types of work that require a permit include: